yyccbb/tp/docs/UserGuide.md

 Deletes the specified Tutorial tag from the valid Tutorial tag list.
 If the specified tag does not exist in the list, no change would happen.

 Warning: All persons with the Tutorial tag (identified by tag name, regardless of tag status) will also have the Tutorial tag removed should this command execute successfully.
+However, if the tag the person has is of the same specified tag name but of a tag type other than Tutorial (it is an Assignment or Attendance tag), this tag would not be removed.

 Format: `tuttag del /t TAG`